How to get reviews on Facebook business pages

 Adding positive reviews of your business to your website helps with social proof.
 But it helps in a couple of other ways too.

-The review embed is tempting for people that just love to click on anything Facebook related.
+An embedded review widget in your website is tempting for people that just love to click on anything Facebook-related.
 Again, make it easy for people to give you a review and they are more likely to do so.

 It may help with ranking.
 There is debate over whether search engines can index (read and crawl) embedded content on your site.
 However, reviews are another way of adding user-generated content to your site.
 I know for a fact that comments on a blog post do help with ranking your page.